paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 ### Statutory Notes

 #### References in Text
 The Fair Labor Standards Act of 1938, referred to in subsec. (a)(1), is act June 25, 1938, ch.
 676, 52 Stat.
-1060, as amended, which is classified generally to chapter 8 (§ 201 et seq.) of Title 29, Labor.
+1060, which is classified generally to chapter 8 (§ 201 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see [section 201 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section201&num=0&edition=prelim) and Tables.

 The Social Security Act, referred to in subsec. (b)(2), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title IV of the Act is classified generally to subchapter IV (§ 601 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title IV of the Act is classified generally to subchapter IV (§ 601 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Codification
 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.